 “Our summer voyages to the Arctic are in 24 hours of daylight!
 This makes for stunning wildlife viewing – but expect to get woken up at 3am if we see polar bears on the horizon or a pod of whales emerging from the bows of the ship.”

-Our Spitsbergen travel guide takes a look at the extreme nature of the Svalbard archipelago - the next stop is the North Pole.
-With many glories in between…
+Our comprehensive Spitsbergen travel guide looks at the extreme nature of the Svalbard archipelago.

-Taking a small ship cruise around Spitsbergen is the most popular way to go, and another world from giant cruise liners taking over Longyearbyen.
-Read on to cruise, not bruise...
+Taking a small ship cruise around Spitsbergen is the most enjoyable way to go.